The k-Robinson-Foulds Dissimilarity Measures for Comparison of Labeled Trees

 \section{Conclusions}

-Introducing an efficient measure for the comparison of mutation trees is a significant task.
-Therefore, this paper aimed to define a new set of dissimilarity measures, namely the $k$-RF measures.
-These measures allow for the comparison of any two trees whose nodes are labeled by (not necessarily the same) multisets; thus, they are applicable to mutation trees as well.
+The development of an efficient and robust measure for the comparison of labeled trees is important.
+In this paper, we have proposed a novel variant of dissimilarity metrics, namely the $k$-RF, tailored for labeled trees.
+The $k$-RF facilitates the analysis of local structures in labeled trees, accommodating nodes labeled with (not necessarily the same) multisets.
+Significantly, these metrics find practical applicability in mutation trees used in cancer research.

-We first presented some results about the $k$-RF measures for 1-labeled unrooted and rooted trees; then, we extended the results to trees in which the nodes are labeled with multisets.
-For 1-labeled trees, the $k$-RF measure is proved to be a metric.
-Then, we examined the frequency distribution of the measures and observed that in the space of 1-labeled unrooted and rooted trees with $n\geq 4$ nodes, 0-RF and $(n-2)$-RF scores seem to have a Poisson distribution while the distribution of other $k$-RF measures does not appear to be Poisson.

-After evaluating the measures for 1-labeled trees, we examined the trees whose nodes are labeled by multisets.
-For these trees, each $k$-RF measure is a pseudometric.
-Then, using mutation trees with the same and different label sets, we evaluated correlations of CASet$\cap$, DISC$\cap$, and GRF with each $k$-RF measure for $0\leq k\leq 28$.
-We observed that each $k$-RF measure is positively correlated with each of the other three measures.
-Moreover, The correlation values were generally higher when the measures were used to compare mutation trees with the same label set.
-Finally, we demonstrated that some $k$-RF measures are better for clustering mutation trees according to their label sets than the CASet$\cap$, DISC$\cap$, and GRF measures.
+The RF distance is succinctly expressed as $(n-1)$-RF within the space of labeled trees with $n$ nodes.
+By setting $k$ to a value smaller than $n-1$, the $k$-RF metric can capture analogous local regions in two labeled trees.
+Notably, for every $k$, the $k$-RF is a pseudometric for multiset-labeled trees and becomes a metric in the space of 1-labeled trees.
+However, the distribution of pairwise $k$-RF scores in the space of 1-labeled unrooted (or rooted) trees conforms to a Poisson distribution specifically for $k=n-2$, and unlikely have the same trend for other values of $k\geq 1$.

+We verified the $k$-RF measures through a comprehensive comparison with CASet, DISC (\cite{4Dinardo}) and GRF (\cite{llabres.ea:2021}) on randomly labeled trees generated by a house-made program (\cite{1John_Zhang2019}).
+Our findings revealed a consistent positive correlation between $k$-RF and each of the other three measures for every value of $k$.
+Notably, the correlation values exhibited a tendency to be higher when the measures were applied to assess mutation trees with identical label sets.
+Furthermore, our study underscored the superior clustering capabilities of $k$-RF compared to the three mentioned measures.

+We would like to emphasize that selecting an appropriate $k$-RF in practical applications lacks a universal rule of thumb, primarily due to a shortage of experience in this domain.
+Perhaps a judicious approach involves choosing a suitable $k$-RF by carefully considering the topological similarity among the trees under consideration.

-Future work includes how to apply $k$-RF measures to designing tree inference algorithms like GraPhyC~\cite{9Govek}.
-It is also interesting to investigate the generalization of RF-distance for clonal trees~\cite{llabres.ea:2020}.
+Future work includes how to apply the $k$-RF to designing tree inference algorithms like GraPhyC~\citep{9Govek} and also how to infer the exact frequency distribution of the $k$-RF for each $k \geq 1$.
+It is also interesting to investigate the generalization of RF-distance for clonal trees~\citep{llabres.ea:2020}.